s-jdd/s-jdd/README.md

 Added the `Mon 21 Dec 2024`

-Last update on Mon May 19 2025
+Last update on Tue May 20 2025

-**227 day before 2026 ⏱** days before new years
+**226 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gitbot ❤️
+🤖 This README.md is updated with pleasure, by Gitbot ❤️

 [Back to top](#top)